airbr/morganwebdev.org/content/posts/playwright.md

 });
 ```

 To me, this test just reads like what I want it to.
 "Go to my website, locate a github URL, expect it there to be 1 of them, click it, check for my name...".
-Auto awaiting makes all this feel simple and clean.
+Auto-waiting makes all this feel simple and clean rather than needing to sprinkle in things to check for visibility or even gasp... timeouts.
 Things get so much more complex than this but this fundamental feature baked into the library makes things so much more approachable.

 * [Minimalist feeling installation](https://playwright.dev/docs/intro)
     1. Do the usual `npx install`...